In Excel, there is no direct function to get a quarter from a date. But you can create a formula for this.

 In the first part, we have combined INT and MONTH functions.
 MONTH returns the month number of the date and then we have divided it by 3.
-After that INT round down it to the nearest integer.
+After that INT rounds down it to the nearest integer.

 In the end, we multiplied it by 3 to get 6 (June) which is the end month of the quarter, and then added 1 into it.

 In simple words, this part of the formula simply converts the month of the actual date to the next quarter’s first month.

-In the second part, we have used the YEAR function to get the year from the actual date.
+In the second part, we used the YEAR function to get the year from the actual date.

-After that, in the third part, simply used 1 complete the date with DATE function.
+After that, in the third part, simply used 1 complete the date with the DATE function.